robertu94/robertu94.github.io/_posts/2019-07-01-learning-to-learn-writing.markdown

 It can also mean the formatting and typesetting of a document.
 Headings, bold, and italics help reduce the homogeneity of your text giving the reader something to easily find their way back to if their eyes or mind drift.
-However, too much formatting can distract the reader with needless subdivisions.
+However, too much formatting can distract the reader.
-Remember the example of a book in which everything is highlighted; when everything is highlighted, nothing is effectively highlighted.
+Remember the example of a book in which everything is highlighted: when everything is highlighted, nothing is effectively highlighted.

 Structure includes grammar.
 While perfect grammar is seldom necessary, careless grammar can be distracting -- or worse confusing.
-Everyone should have a grammatical reference; I recommend [Strunk and White's Elements of Style](http://www.gutenberg.org/ebooks/37134).
+Everyone should have and use a grammatical reference; I recommend [Strunk and White's Elements of Style](http://www.gutenberg.org/ebooks/37134).

 Finally for longer texts, a good index, table of contents, and glossary can also make a difference.
 They allow a narrowly interested reader to jump directly to a topic of interest rather than having read everything.

 Do indexes still make sense in the age of electronic documents and search functionality?
 I think so, but the threshold for a good index has risen.
-No longer is it sufficent to identify the locations of key terms, indexes now should help the reader determine the passages where a topic is most directly addressed and where related topics are.
+No longer is it sufficient to identify the locations of key terms, indexes now should help the reader determine the passages where a topic is most directly addressed and where related topics are.
 For example: